The Weather Risk Matrix and examples of weather situations for the five impact levels are below for you to use as a reference.

 • High Surf Warning

-• Coastal Flood Advisory for tidal overflow
+• Coastal Flood Advisory for tidal overflow4

 • 1 to 3" of snow in urban areas below 1000 ft during the middle of a week day (impacts to commutes)